Apple Previews iOS 11.3 Changes, Due Later This Year

 Software authentication will finally be allowed for HomeKit devices, which we mistakenly thought was included with iOS 11.0 (see “A Prairie HomeKit Companion: What’s Coming in iOS 11,” 7 July 2017).
 This means that existing home automation devices that do not support HomeKit can be made to do so with a simple firmware update.

 iOS 11.3 will support Advanced Mobile Location to automatically send your location to emergency services when they’re called.
-AML was developed in the UK and is fully deployed there and in Austria, Belgium, Estonia, Finland, Iceland, Ireland, Lithuania, and New Zealand, and.
+AML was developed in the UK and is fully deployed there and in Austria, Belgium, Estonia, Finland, Iceland, Ireland, Lithuania, and New Zealand.
 Other European countries are testing it as well.
 Watch their video to learn more.

 In July 2016, Google announced that nearly all Android devices support AML, so it’s good to see Apple catching up.
 The group behind AML, the European Emergency Number Association, claims that AML is vastly more precise than other emergency systems, sometimes pinpointing a location to within 12 meters.
 We don’t see any indication of AML being discussed for use in the United States, but if it’s that much better than existing systems, perhaps Apple and Google can work to lobby U.S. cell carriers to support it.